berylliumsec/orionOps/README.md

 # PETUSAWO

-The purpose of the project is to make it easier to perform penetration testing by wrapping up various important commands into bash scripts
+The purpose of the project is to make it easier to perform penetration testing by wrapping up various important commands into bash scripts.

+Note **This repository was created with Advanced Users in mind, it is not very beginner friendly**

 ## Supported Open Source Applications